ganeshbelgur/dreamworks-flocking/README.md

 There is a moving obstacle now.
 Remember the sheep code.
 Use the vector 'obstacles' to get your dynamic obstacle position at each time step.

 ##### Level 3
 Navigate to the destination by crossing more obstacles.
-How much do your sheep love the fellowship?
+How much do your sheeps love fellowship?

 ### Compiling Instructions
 1. Build your code - make
-2. Run the run_scene'level_number'.sh
+2. Run the run_scene"level_number".sh

 If you get linker errors, make sure you set LD_LIBRARY_PATH to path of the 'libdynamic.so' file.